stormpath/stormpath-sdk-php/README.md

     * may not equal any of the following reserved names: href, createdAt, modifiedAt, meta, spMeta, spmeta, ionmeta, or ionMeta.

 #### Create Custom Data
-An example of creating an application with custom data
+An example of creating an account with custom data
 ```php
   $account = $client->dataStore->instantiate(\Stormpath\Stormpath::ACCOUNT);
   $account->email = 'john.smith@example.com';